alexisespinosa-research/particleCapture-Interpolator/README.md

 ### The "pyCaptureExampleScripts"
 The script examples in this directory show how to use the `pyCaptureDB.captureEfficiencyDI` function.
+The script `basicUse.py` provides a basic explanation of use.
+The script `totalBiomassOptimisation_Fig-10.py` provides a more elaborated use and reproduces the Fig-10 of the manuscript.

 ### The "pyCaptureCalculatorGUI"
 This is a simple Graphic User Interface built with Tkinter.
 By executing the `calculatorGUI.py`, users can input different variables or parameters for obtaining estimates of Capture Efficiency and Particle Capture Rate.
 The tool uses the `pyCaptureDB.captureEfficiencyDI` function.